 18 Tips for an Amazing Thanksgiving on a Budget

-It probably won’t be a normal Thanksgiving dinner, but that doesn’t mean it can’t still be a special time of year full of food and tradition.
+It might not be a normal Thanksgiving dinner, but that doesn’t mean it can’t still be a special time of year full of food and tradition.

 No. 1: Plan ahead

-Your guest list may be smaller this year, and it may change suddenly if, say, a potential guest has to quarantine.
+If you’re hosting Thanksgiving this year, you may be looking at a smaller guest list.
 Still, it’s a good idea to get the best possible headcount you can before you start shopping for groceries.

 “Although it's very difficult to lock guest numbers down at the moment, the sooner you do this, the sooner you can start planning a meal that minimizes waste,” says John Bedford, founder of cooking website Viva Flavor.

 Once you have your list, Bedford advises bringing it with you whenever you go out, as you never know when you’ll come across deals for pie crust, whipped cream, or brown sugar to save just a little more on the perfect pecan pie.
 Or apple pie.
 Or pumpkin pie.
 Or all three!
 With ice cream!